sfc-gh-jgriffith/streamlit-environmental-quickstart/README.md

 ## Step 5: Define application datasets
 Next we'll define the datasets that we'll use in the visualization.
 Our `load_data()` has an argument of `filter_state`.
 This argument is used in the dataset creation.
 Once again, we use the `@st.cache_data()` [[docs](https://docs.streamlit.io/library/api-reference/performance/st.cache_data) decorator to cache the returned data.
 This will increase performance in the case of a re-run of the dataset for the same state.

+Note that we're able to create our data extracts using Snowpark dataframes and with SQL.

-We'll also use the `st.dataframe()` widget to examine and QA our data while we are developing.
+We'll use the `st.dataframe()` widget to examine and QA our data while we are developing.

 Paste the code below after your `selected_state` widget in your code editor.

 ```
 @st.cache_data()
 def load_data(filter_state: str):

     # use weather metrics data for daily precipitation
     weather_metrics_ts = session.table(f"{database_name}.{schema_name}.noaa_weather_metrics_timeseries")